evan-erdos/trail-of-cthulhu/story/prose-outline.md

 Late at night, they are ambushed by tribesmen.
 The PCs witness Professor Birchwell being cornered by a tribesman.
-He draws his pistol and fires, and the other attackers disperse.
+He draws his pistol and fires, hitting one attacker squarely in the chest; the remaining attackers disperse.
+When the PCs and Professor tentatively examines the dead man's body, they find a strange medallion around his neck, enscribed with weirdly spiralling shapes, as if some sort of ghost twisted its way into the copper-like disc.
+The Professor sniffs absentmindedly, gets up and sruts hurriedly away.
+The party takes this opportunity to relieve the corpse of its trinket.

 When the caravan arrives, they are met with the sight a dying village.
 Villagers, clad in rags, are seen roaming the streets, or sleeping in alleyways.